snowdriftcoop/snowdrift/CONTRIBUTING.md

 After choosing your account for the fork, you should be at the page for your fork of the project.
-To check, see that the header at the top of the page has has your account name followed by "/Snowdrift".
+To check, see that the header at the top of the page has your account name followed by "/Snowdrift".

 ##### Adding your fork as a remote